smithy-lang/smithy-rs/design/src/rfcs/rfc0012_body_callback_apis.md

 > Status: RFC

-Adding a callback APIs to `ByteStream` and `SdkBody` will enable developers using the SDK to implement things like checksum validations and 'read progress' callbacks.
+Adding a callback API to `ByteStream` and `SdkBody` will enable developers using the SDK to implement things like checksum validations and 'read progress' callbacks.

 ## The Implementation